Frequently Asked Questions

-Beginning in January 2016, active duty military members and veterans will be able to obtain Military Honor Plates representing their branch of service.
-Applications will be available in December 2015 and will require the person to have already registered with the Nebraska Department of Veterans Affairs.
+Beginning in January 2016, active duty military members and veterans will be able to display Military Honor Plates representing their branch of service.
+Applications are now available and will require the person to have already registered with the Nebraska Department of Veterans Affairs.
 Please see the state web site for more information.
 Military Honor Plates Approved Military Honor Plate Designs I am registered and want to order my veteran's plates by selecting VEHICLE SERVICES/SPECIALTY LICENSE PLATES Veterans who have served in more than one branch of the service and have registered their varied service with the Department of Veteran's Affairs can choose a plate from one branch or multiple branches if they so choose.
 In any and all cases, thank you for your service.

 BILL OF SALE: It is a good idea to use a bill of sale when buying or selling a vehicle.
 It provides evidence that a transfer of ownership has taken place.
 The following link will provide you with a courtesy BILL OF SALE provided by DMV.
 This specific bill of sale does not have to be used and does not have to be notarized.
 Of course, having it notarized provides evidence that the signatures are valid.
 In any case, we require the buyer to provide a bill of sale, signed by the seller, prior to registering a vehicle.
 You can also obtain a Nebraska Form 6 sales and use tax form from any county treasurer which can be used instead of a bill of sale.
 In the event that the transaction is suspect we reserve the right to require a notarized bill of sale prior to registration.